-Shearman & Sterling has expanded its market-leading global International Arbitration practice with the addition of two partners – Nils Eliasson in Hong Kong and Jeremy Sharpe in London.
+Shearman & Sterling has expanded its market-leading global International Arbitration practice with the addition of partner Jeremy Sharpe in London.

 Jeremy Sharpe comes to Shearman & Sterling from his position as Chief of Investment Arbitration in the Office of the Legal Adviser at the U.S. Department of State.
 He led a six-lawyer team that represented the United States in investor-State and State-to-State disputes arising under U.S. international investment agreements, including NAFTA and CAFTA.

-“The addition of Jeremy and Nils to Shearman & Sterling further consolidates a stronger-than-ever International Arbitration practice at Shearman & Sterling.
-They both bring to our team unique skills and experience, a deep knowledge of the market, and tremendous market recognition which our clients value.”
+“The addition of Jeremy to Shearman & Sterling further consolidates a stronger-than-ever International Arbitration practice at Shearman & Sterling.
+He brings to our team unique skills and experience, a deep knowledge of the market, and tremendous market recognition which our clients value.”

 Jeremy Sharpe is an adjunct professor at Georgetown University Law Center, where he teaches courses on international dispute resolution.
 He has served as the Legal Adviser to the U.S. Embassy in Baghdad and as an Attorney-Adviser in the State Department's Office of African and Near Eastern Affairs and Office of International Claims and Investment Disputes.
 He has written extensively on international arbitration and public international law topics.

 “The firm’s international arbitration practice is truly an all-star lineup,” Jeremy Sharpe said, “and I’m very excited to be part of this global team.”